-ROR is continuing to accept curation requests as usual through its curation request form and will incorporate outstanding curation requests into its first independent release (release date TBD).
+ROR is accepting curation requests as usual through its curation request form and incorporating changes into its releases on a rolling basis.

 Yes!
 A ROR release that includes all new/updated records from the final GRID release was published 23 Sep 2021 and is available at https://doi.org/10.5281/zenodo.5534443